-MEETING OF THE PUBLIC TRUST BOARD 5 th NOVEMBER 2020 Use Resources Well Exe cutive Report AGENDA ITEM: 16 Report Author and Job Title: Ned Hobbs, Chief Operating Officer Russell Caldicott, Director of Finance & Performance Responsible Director: Ned Hobbs, Chief Operating Officer Russell Caldicott, Director of Finance & Performance Action Required Approve □ Discuss □ Inform ⊠ Ass sure ⊠ Executive Summary This report provides an over Resources Well strategic of the risks identified, and accontrols and assurance.
-It on performance for Use Restandards successes and This report recognises the Trust has operated in thus financial arrangements as incident prompted by the Commembers on the confirmed this financial year, and remains a settlement.
-This report identifies continuational rankings for the end also shares with Board menew Electronic Patient Rethe significant impact on End a result. bjective, mitigation tions identified to provides the Trustesources Well and areas for improve extraordinary circle far this financial yaconsequence of COVID-19 pandered financial settlemnaining items of under the Sective NHS Consequence of the Consequence of the Sective NHS Consequence of the Section of the Sectio ons in place to manage address gaps in st Board with assurance d NHS constitutional ment. cumstances that the year, and the altered of the national level 4 mic.
-It updates Board tent for Months 7-12 of neertainty associated ational performance in titutional standards.
-It to fadjustment to the tency Department and Recommendation as a result.
-Members of the Trust Board are asked to note the contents of this report, and the next steps: i.
+MEETING OF THE PUBLIC TRUST BOARD 5 th NOVEMBER 2020 Use Resources Well Executive Report AGENDA ITEM: 16 Report Author and Job Title: Ned Hobbs, Chief Operating Officer Russell Caldicott, Director of Finance & Performance Responsible Director: Ned Hobbs, Chief Operating Officer Russell Caldicott, Director of Finance & Performance Action Required Approve 🗆 Discuss 🗆 Inform  Ass sure  Executive Summary Approve Discuss Dimin Assure Assure Affects in the provides an overview of the risks to delivery of the Use Resources Well strategic objective, mitigations in place to manage the risks identified, and actions identified to address gaps in controls and assurance.
+It provides the Trust Board with assurance on performance for Use Resources Well and NHS constitutional standards successes and areas for improvement.
+This report recognises the extraordinary circumstances that the Trust has operated in thus far this financial year, and the altered financial arrangements as a consequence of the national level 4 incident prompted by the COVID-19 pandemic.
+It updates Board members on the confirmed financial settlement for Months 7-12 of this financial year, and remaining items of uncertainty associated with this settlement.
+This report identifies continued strong operational performance in national rankings for the elective NHS Constitutional standards.
+It also shares with Board members the impact of adjustment to the new Electronic Patient Record in the Emergency Department and the significant impact on Emergency Access Standard performance Recommendation Members of the Trust Board are asked to note the contents of this report, and the next steps: i.
 Additional work with each division on quantification of the Improvement Programme efficiencies in November 2020 ii.
-Development of a Trust Estates strategy Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report addresses BAI provide positive assurance manage this risk and the r e that there are mi itigations in place to
+Development of a Trust Estates strategy Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report addresses BAI provide positive assurance manage this risk and the r e that there are mi tigations in place to